FarmData2/FD2-School-Materials/FD2CommandReference.md

-`Ctrl-Shift-I`       | Auto format text/code in VSCodium `Ctrl-Shift-I`       | Open the Developer Tools in Firefox `Alt-z` or `Cmd-z`   | Toggle word wrap in VSCodium
+`Ctrl-Shift-I`       | Auto format text/code in VSCodium `Ctrl-Shift-I`       | Open the Developer Tools in Firefox `Alt-z` or `Cmd-z`   | Toggle word wrap in VSCodium `Ctrl-/`             | Toggle comment for current/selected lines in VSCodium

 ## Linux Terminal Commands